Follow these ten golf cart safety tips to prevent any risks.

 Just like when riding on a roller coaster, all body parts should remain in the golf cart while in motion.
 You or your passengers should never stick an arm out or drag a foot below the cart.

 Golf carts are unstable, and this little bit of weight can cause them to tip.
-You could mess up your own balance and fall completely out of the cart.
+You could mess up your balance and fall entirely out of the cart.
 And you never know what a body part could hit if you let it stray outside the cart.

 Even though golf carts don’t travel at top-speeds, any of these incidents could cause extreme injury.
-Play it safe and stay completely inside the cart.
+Play it safe and stay entirely inside the cart.

 2. Don’t Drink and Drive